FAIR-by-Design-Methodology/MVS/resources/MVS Profiles/Researcher/senior_researcher.md

 - Integrating Open Science knowledge into their own teaching and research practices

 ## Essential Skills and Competences
-Around 10 statements of 10-20 words, using sub-headings for technical skills and competences, and soft/ transversal skills.
-Statements should be each have up to 5 Open Science Skills terms selected from the list available, to summarise the learning outcomes needed for a learner to become competent in the role.

 ### Technical skills and competences